 It is overwhelming for anyone to move from one country to another.
 But you cannot forget to manage finances and saving after a time period.
 Especially with the news of recession looming, inflation factor, raising house rents, you must draft a plan to manage your finances.

 Which is your preferred investment option in Canada?
 Being a new immigrant to Canada, it might take sometime to adjust and settle down.
-But, once you are comfortable, do plan your savings and investments in the best possible way.
+But, once you get a good job or setup your own business and are comfortable, do plan your savings and investments in the best possible way.